satjinder/aae/README.md

 ![Gap Analysis](assets/gap_analysis.png)
 *Placeholder: Example LLM response when asked about crypto currency support in the Payment Execution service domain, showing architectural gaps or missing features.*

+## How It Works: Data, Visualization, and AI Tools

+### Data as JSON
+All architecture data (systems, service domains, teams, relationships, etc.) is stored as JSON files.
+This makes the data easy to update, version, and extend.
+The application loads these files at runtime to build the architecture graph.

+### Visualization with React Flow
+The interactive architecture diagram is rendered using [React Flow](https://reactflow.dev/), as implemented in `ArchitectureViewer.tsx`.
+Nodes and edges are dynamically created based on the loaded JSON data, and users can interact with the graph to explore relationships, add nodes, or view details.

+### Local Service Tools for LLM Context
+- **architectureService.ts**: Provides all core logic for querying, searching, and relating architecture nodes and edges.
+It exposes methods for gap analysis, path finding, and node/edge management, which are used both by the UI and the AI agent.
+- **diagramService.ts**: Manages the current state of the diagram (which nodes/edges are visible, expanded, etc.), enabling the UI and agent to update the visualization in response to user queries or actions.

+These services are used to provide context and actions for the LLM, so the agent can answer questions about the architecture and manipulate the diagram.

+### AI Agent and LangChain Integration
+- **/agents**: Contains the definition of the AI agent, tools, and chains.
+The agent uses LangChain to interpret user queries, invoke the right tools (such as searching nodes, analyzing gaps, or updating the diagram), and return results.
+- **ArchitectureChat.tsx**: Implements the chat UI, connecting user input to the agent.
+When a user asks a question, the message is sent to the agent, which uses LangChain to reason over the architecture data and tools, then returns a response and (optionally) updates the diagram.

+This architecture allows the LLM to iterate over the data, use local tools for precise answers, and provide a seamless, interactive experience for exploring complex banking architectures.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.